 PETA doesn’t shoot themselves in the foot because they’re stupid.
 They shoot themselves in the foot because they’re traveling up an incentive gradient that rewards them for doing so, even if it destroys their credibility.

 The University of Virginia rape case profiled in Rolling Stone has fallen apart.
 In doing so, it joins a long and distinguished line of highly-publicized rape cases that have fallen apart.
-Studies often show that only 2 to 8 percent of rape allegations are false.
+Studies sometimes claim that only 2 to 8 percent of rape allegations are false.
 Yet the rate for allegations that go ultra-viral in the media must be an order of magnitude higher than this.
 As the old saying goes, once is happenstance, twice is coincidence, three times is enemy action.

 The enigma is complicated by the observation that it’s usually feminist activists who are most instrumental in taking these stories viral.
 It’s not some conspiracy of pro-rape journalists choosing the most dubious accusations in order to discredit public trust.
 It’s people specifically selecting these incidents as flagship cases for their campaign that rape victims need to be believed and trusted.
 So why are the most publicized cases so much more likely to be false than the almost-always-true average case?

 Several people have remarked that false accusers have more leeway to make their stories as outrageous and spectacular as possible.
 But I want to focus on two less frequently mentioned concerns.